terryaney/KatApp.Provider/katapp documentation.md

     <li>Alexander Hamilton, Former US Treasury Secretary</li>
 </ul>
 ```
-**Note**: All elements with a `rbl-tid` attribute are automatically hidden from the UI and when rendered, inline templates are simply converted into standard `<rbl-template/>` templates.
+**Note**: All elements with a `rbl-tid` attribute are automatically hidden from the UI and when rendered.
+Also, inline templates are simply converted into standard `<rbl-template/>` templates with unique names, but in the example above, they are left in markup for demonstration.

 When using inline templates, if the template is simply a call to another template, you may have to use the `rbl-inline-tid` attribute.
 When inline templates are converted to a standard `<rbl-template/>`, if `rbl-inline-tid` is present, it is moved to the `rbl-tid` attribute so that it will be processed as the specified template ID when the template is called.